msmasnadi/OPGEEv4/README.md

 # OPGEE v4

-`opgee` is a Python package that provides classes, functions, scripts, and data that implement the OPGEE model.
+OPGEEv4 is implemented as the `opgee` Python package, which provides classes, functions, scripts, and data that implement the OPGEE model.

 ## Core functionality

+OPGEEv4 is a tool for translating a physical description of a set of oil and gas fields and their constituent conversion and transport processes into a runnable LCA model.
+OPGEE reads a model description file, written in XML format, which drives the instantiation of classes representing each LCA component, connecting these as required to implement the corresponding model.

 OPGEEv4 is a Python implementation of the Excel-based OPGEEv3.
 Version 4, however, is implemented as a more general platform supporting the creation of connected processes and streams that define